 The celebrity to endorse for Pepsi was Barney Oldfield.
-His full name was Berna Eli “Barney” Oldfield and was a pioneer automobile racer from USA.
+His full name was Berna Eli “Barney” Oldfield and was a pioneer automobile racer from the USA.
 He endorsed it and described it as “A bully drink…refreshing, invigorating, a fine bracer before a race.”
-For over next couple of decades, it used “Delicious and Healthful” as a theme for advertising.
-As the time passed, the drink gained household popularity and the name was changed over and over again.
-Same happened with the original logo.
+For over the next couple of decades, it used “Delicious and Healthful” as a theme for advertising.
+As time passed, the drink gained household popularity and the name was changed over and over again.
+The same happened with the original logo.
 The logo was first designed in 1905 which was later changed in 1929.

 The rise and fall in layers – All About Pepsi

 Ever since it’s beginning, the cold drink became a famous beverage and people accepted it widely.
 It became much famous in a short time and became a symbol of prestige.
 People enjoyed it with much pride and for many years, it kept on enjoying its domination in the market.
 But then it faced bankruptcy.
 This happened during the Great Depression, resulted due to the World Was 1 as the sugar prices fluctuated.
 This made Pepsi to be sold to Roy C, Megargel but he couldn’t run it successfully and it came in the hands of Charles Guth.
 An American businessman, Guth was Loft Candy Company executive.
 He ran the bankrupt Pepsi – Cola from 1931 – 1939.
 At the retail stores of Loft Candy, he had soda fountains and tried to replace Coca – Cola.
 But Coca = Cola refused for the same for any discount over the syrup which he used to make.
 Then the chemists at Loft Candy worked over the original syrup recipe of Pepsi and reformulated it.
 Hope that this article has summed up all about Pepsi.